 This syndrome is now considered under the group postpericardiotomy syndrome which is a febrile illness secondary to an inflammatory reaction involving the pleura and pericardium.

 As the name suggests, the peripericardiotomy syndrome is more common in patients who have undergone surgery that involves opening the pericardium.

 Other presentations are following myocardial infarction (Dressler syndrome) and after percutaneous procedures such as coronary stent implantation, epicardial pacemaker leads and transvenous pacemaker leads, and following traumatic heart injury [blunt trauma, stab wounds, and heart puncture].

 Post-pericardiotomy syndrome has been observed even after radiofrequency ablation and pulmonary vein isolation.

 The etiology is not well understood.
-Several possible suggested mechanisms are including local inflammation, autoimmune response and latent viruses.
-There is a consensus that Dressler syndrome is most likely immune mediated.
+Several possible suggested mechanisms include local inflammation, autoimmune response and latent viruses.
+There is a consensus that Dressler syndrome is most likely immune-mediated.

 Clinical Presentation of Dressler Syndrome

 Patients typically present from one week to few months after large myocardial infarction.